Jansenc08/moonquest-app/README.md

 ### 7. Atomic Stock Decrement

 Reward stock is decremented using a PostgreSQL function (`decrement_stock`) with `SECURITY DEFINER` privileges rather than a client-side read-modify-write pattern.
 This prevents race conditions where two simultaneous redemptions could both read the same stock value and only decrement once.
 The database handles the math atomically, ensuring stock counts are always accurate regardless of concurrent requests.

-### 8. Shared Loading Component

-All page loading states use a single shared `LoadingSpinner` component in `/components/LoadingSpinner.tsx`.
-Each page's `loading.tsx` imports and renders this component — one source of truth for the loading UI, consistent across all pages, and easy to update in one place.

 ---